Visvasrk-221E/Archify-PK/README.md

 ```

 5. After the script has finished, you will be prompted to restart the system.
 Once you have rebooted, select `bspwm` as the window manager and then log in.
+6. You are free to open up an issue or contact the email address in my webpage.
+This is a personal edit, combining configurations of several others into a single DE for parrot os.
+Would be useful for those who need a Kali + Arch feel with parrot's anonymity.
+7. Provide this project a star if you think that the setup is good and if you are willing to contribute to the **Parrot Ricing and Minimalism**, you are free to fork this repository and deploy it after sharing with me.
+It would be helpful for me for the further development and compiling ideas into something more asthetic.

 ## Overview of the environment